-Squatting regularly is important for pelvic floor health, but not all squats are created equal.
-In a natural squat (natural as in how nature intended) the pelvis is neutral relative to the spine.
-This means that you would maintain a lumbar (low back) curve while getting in and out of a squat.
+Squatting regularly is important for pelvic floor health.
+How you get in and out of a squat is also important.
+Ideally, you would maintain a lumbar (low back) curve while getting in and out of a squat.
 But because we have been sitting in chairs since first grade through high school or college, and then commuting to and from work in a car, sitting in chairs for meals, sitting on a toilet, and then sitting on a couch in the evening, our bodies are no longer able to get into a weight-bearing squat without tucking the pelvis under.

 Many of us no longer possess the required joint range of motions for squatting because our tight hips and weak gluteal muscles (butt muscles) won’t allow us to do so.
 Which brings me to the next point: We need a strong booty to create a posterior pull on the sacrum (the triangle-shaped bone at the base of the spine), in fact, our pelvic floor health depends on it.

 A nutated sacrum is when the lower part of the sacrum moves back away from the pubic bone.
 Kind of like when you nod your head and the top of your head tips forward as the lower part of the head moves back.
 This is super duper important not only for pelvic floor health, optimal uterine position, proper bathroom mechanics, fetal positioning and spinal health, but also for increasing the diameter of the obstetric conjugate (the shortest pelvic diameter) for the baby to come through during birth.